mirzokir/parser_CEMC/README.md

 # **Parser Launcher — Automatic CEMC Data Processing Tool**

-A powerful tool designed to automate and speed up SEMS-related data processing in Uzbekistan.
+A powerful tool designed to automate and speed up CEMC-related data processing in Uzbekistan.
 This launcher significantly reduces the time required to handle large TXT/Excel datasets — from **up to 3 months of manual work** to **about 10 minutes**, thanks to full automation.